 How much will my divorce cost?

 Cost depends on a number of factors regarding the complexity of your case.
 Some amicable divorces require little more than filing the paperwork.
 Others require forensic accounting, private investigation, negotiation over several properties, alimony, child custody, and more.
 We are always upfront about the costs and respect your time during consultations, to get your information as quickly as possible.
-Chat with us now or click here to learn more about working with the Morgenstern & Associates team.
+Chat with us now or click here to learn more about working with the Morgenstern Law, PLLC team.